Welcome to PyLabRobot’s documentation!#

 Note

 PyLabRobot is different from PyHamilton.
-While both packages are created by the same lab and both provide a Python interfaces to Hamilton robots, PyLabRobot aims to provide a universal interface to many different robots runnable on many different computers, where PyHamilton is a Windows only interface to Hamilton’s VENUS.
+While both packages are created by the same lab and both provide a Python interfaces to Hamilton robots, PyLabRobot aims to provide a universal interface to many different robots runnable on many different computers/operating systems.
+PyHamilton is a Windows only interface to Hamilton’s VENUS.

 Used by#